 The lovely Slow Food people took us to a restaurant in a wisteria-covered courtyard close by their office.
 The food was good but I was so blown away by the dessert I can’t remember anything else on the menu.
 Continue reading

-I love the foamy, scented flowers of elder but on balance, I probably love them more when they’re made into a fragrant summer cordial.
+I love the foamy, scented flowers of elder but on balance, I probably love them more when they’re made into a fragrant summer drink.
 Continue reading